jhanric-p/LibraryHub/guide2.md

- # Git Collaboration Guide for LibraryHub

-This guide explains how to use Git for collaborating on our LibraryHub project.
+ # guide if you want to install it to your pc locally

 ## Initial Setup (First-time only)